domamaric/fancontrol/README.md

 ## Acknowledgments

-We want to express our gratitude to the open-source community and the contributors who have helped make this project possible.
+I want to express our gratitude to the open-source community and the contributors who have helped make this project possible.

 ---
 <!---